Doubrava (Karviná District)

 Doubrava (Dąbrowa, Dombrau) is a municipality and village in Karviná District in the Moravian-Silesian Region of the Czech Republic.
 It has about 1,100 inhabitants.

 Etymology

-The name comes from the Slavic word dúbrava, which means "oak forest".
+The name comes from the Slavic word dúbrava, which means 'oak forest'.
 Between 1920 and 1924, the municipality was named Dombrová.

 Geography

 Doubrava is located about 3 km west of Karviná and 12 km east of Ostrava.
-It lies in the Ostrava Basin lowland in the historical region of Cieszyn Silesia.
+It lies in the Ostrava Basin in the historical region of Cieszyn Silesia.
 There are several fishponds in the municipality.